-You’ve taught the GCSE content and the summer exams are just around the corner.
-You want your students to have a deep and secure understanding of all the topics they could encounter.
+You’ve taught the GCSE content and the summer exams will be on their way soon.
+Hopefully your students have a deep and secure understanding of all the topics covered during the course.

-We’ve picked out seven sites to help you plan revision lessons and homework.
+We’ve picked out ten sites and podcasts to help you plan revision lessons and homework.
 They offer a range of resources, practice questions and tips you may not have come across.

 We hope that at least one resource will inspire you and your students this revision season.
 They’ll be grateful for a new perspective, and you’ll enjoy delivering something different.